mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 # Sigma protocols over prime-order groups {#sigma-protocol-group}

 The following sub-section present concrete instantiations of sigma protocols over prime-order elliptic curve groups.
-It relies on two components:
-- a prime-order elliptic-curve group as described in {{group-abstraction}},
+It relies on a prime-order elliptic-curve group as described in {{group-abstraction}}.
-- a hash function.

-Valid choices of elliptic curves and hash functions can be found in {{ciphersuites}}.
+Valid choices of elliptic curves can be found in {{ciphersuites}}.

 Traditionally, sigma protocols are defined in Camenisch-Stadler notation as (for example):